 It’s easy to underestimate summer sun while planning your wedding during a cold winter month, but avoiding this mistake will afford a much more pleasant open-air ceremony and great looking photos!

 8. The Grand Entrance

 In rare circumstances we might have a better vantage point, but generally we shoot from front of the venue to capture your expression as you walk down.
 So remember, it’s your grand entrance — make them wait a bit before graciously gliding down the aisle with all eyes on you and no one in front of you!

-9. Unplugged weddings are cool
+9. Unplugged weddings

 Some think it takes away from the experience and dehumanizes the guests since they essentially become camera tripods.

 So, there’s an even newer trend – unplugged weddings.
 Couples ask their guests to leave their phones and cameras in their pockets and instead immerse themselves in the surroundings and the moment.